(Click on the picture to get a larger version)

 You must not be afraid of germs – suffer from microphobia – if you want to be happy in France.
 But I do admit that both John and I have suffered from what we call Paris stomach both times we moved to Paris, the second time together in 1973, before we develop natural resistance to the Paris germs.
 Today of course most meat is behind glass, or pre-packaged in supermarkets.

-Those little stores and restaurants have almost all been replaced by chic clothing stores or by other fashionable stores for the young.
-My little record store close to my studio is no more and, especially, one of our favorite haunts, le Restaurant du Dragon in rue du Dragon close to John’s studio, has also been replaced by a clothing store.
+Those little stores and restaurants are virtually all gone.
+They have been replaced by chic clothing stores or by other fashionable stores for the young.
+My little record store close to my studio is no more and, even more importantly, one of our favorite haunts, le Restaurant du Dragon in rue du Dragon close to John’s little apartment, has also been replaced by a clothing store.

-We will never forget how one of the two elderly ladies who ran the restaurant, went to get our cloth napkins – to find that one of the two cats was lying on top of the pile in a cabinet.
-She carefully lifted up the big cat, got the napkins out from under her, put the cat back and closed the cabinet.
 As the ladies came towards our table carrying a hot dish, they would always say in a singsong way “Attention, c’est chaud” in their almost inimitable funny way.
-It has become a standard joke between us to say whenever we carry something hot – or not so hot.
+It has become a standard joke between us to say whenever we carry something hot – oreven not so hot.
+More about le restaurant du Dragon and also about Chez Maître Paul in Chapter 20– My fourth life begins.

 It seems unbelievable today, but long before the introduction of the euro, when I lived alone in my little studio in the 5th arrondissement, I remember my sister Gun visiting me in the fall of 1970.
-One evening we had a delicious dinner on l’Île de la Cité and I remember well paying about 30 francs per person for the meal.
+One evening we had a delicious dinner on l’Île Saint-Louis and we paid about 30 francs per person for the meal.
 30 francs was in fact the standard in those days for a very good meal out, including the wine of course.
 Later on, when John and I tried out a couple of fashionable restaurants, like Chez Allard, still on the left bank, we did pay more, but no astronomic prices like today.
-Today 30 € (euros!) is just enough for a good meal in an average restaurant.
+Today 30 € is just enough for a good meal in an average restaurant.
 Good, but nothing special.

 Homage to Molière, the genius who is still alive